bbkane/bbkane.github.io/_posts/2016-07-11-SQLite3-Conveniences.md

 For some reason, the standard keyboard shortcuts don't work over SSH, so I can't backspace, get previous commands, or use other basic shell manipulation commands.

-Instead, it's easier to create a file and read its commands to work for me.
-This also lets me set a few options I like, run multiple commands easily, and get syntax highligting in the editor.
+Instead, it's easier to create an initialization file and read its commands to work for me.
+This also lets me set a few options I like, run multiple commands easily, and get syntax highlighting in the editor.
+If I want to keep these setting for every sqlite session, I just rename it `~/.sqliterc`.
+Then the sqlite3 shell will load it automatically.

 ```sql
 -- show the command entered